iancondoit/humanstoryatlas/README.md

 * Built on decades of narrative theory research
 * Special thanks to the pioneers of computational narratology
 * Inspired by the work of Joseph Campbell, Vladimir Propp, and other narrative structure theorists

+## Recent Updates (v1.6.0)

+### 🔄 Real Data Integration
+- Fixed API routes to properly use real StoryDredge data instead of fallback mock data
+- Improved error handling in API responses
+- Enhanced database integration with 244 real stories from 1970-1977
+- Better data formatting for consistent frontend display

+### 🧪 Verification Tools
+- Added verification scripts to ensure API is using real data
+- Added automated tests for database integration
+- Improved error reporting and debugging